andrey-zherikov/argparse/docs/topics/ANSI-coloring-and-styling.md

 ## Enable/disable the styling

-By default `argparse` will try to detect whether ANSI styling is supported, and if so, it will apply styling to the help text.
+By default `argparse` will try to detect whether ANSI styling is supported, and if so, it will apply styling to the help text and error messages.
+Note that detection works for stdout and stderr separately so, for example, if stdout is redirected to a file (so stdout styling is disabled) then stderr output (eg. error messages) will still have styling applied.

 There is `Config.stylingMode` parameter that can be used to override default behavior:
 - If it’s set to `Config.StylingMode.on`, then styling is **always enabled**.